moja-global/moja_global_docs/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have tagged the reviewers in a comment below incase my pull request is ready for a review
 - [ ] I have signed the commit message to agree to Developer Certificate of Origin (DCO) (to certify that you wrote or otherwise have the right to submit your contribution to the project.) by adding "--signoff" to my git commit command.

+Thanks for opening the Pull Request for Moja Global.Happy contributing✨
 <!--- Thanks for opening this pull request!
 If the tests fail, please feel free to reach out to us by leaving a comment down below and we will be happy to take a look --->